5 Hard Lessons I’ve Learned from 30+ Years as an Entrepreneur

 Selling is much more about relationships, compassion and inspiration than it’s about hard-core sales strategies because selling is all about connecting with your perfect audience and showing them that you are the best fit to serve them.

-And let me just remove one of the biggest misconceptions many creatives have about selling; that it takes confidence to sell.
 I often hear this “I don’t have the confidence to sell my products” or “if only I had more confidence, I would promote my offerings.”
 The good news is that you don’t need confidence to sell.

 The number one reason why so many struggle to make money in their business is that they don’t show up.
 They hide, thinking it’s so much easier to play safe and color so far inside the lines that they don’t stand out as being too much.
-As humans… we crave safety.
-It’s one of the top human needs.
-We need to feel safe.
-So when presented with the idea of getting out from our hiding place to sell… it can feel terrifying!!!!!

 Perhaps you know the feeling.
 You want success with your creative passion, but you avoid showing yourself to the world – hoping that one day will be your lucky day and someone will discover you.